 There’s something about being in the water, whether you’re in it or on top of it, that’s incredibly relaxing.
 If you’re looking for a water exercise that’s not swimming, kayaking or paddling can be the next best thing.

-Kayaking is a safe outdoor activity (as long as you don’t dive into the rapids) that exercises your upper body and core.
+Kayaking is a safe outdoor activity (as long as you wear a life jacket for kayaking and don’t dive into the rapids) that exercises your upper body and core.
 It builds up the muscles in your arms, back, shoulders, and chest, as well as improves your balance.
 It’s also beneficial to your cardiovascular health.

 Paddling on the water has a calming effect.
 It reduces your stress levels and anxiety.
 Moreover, in the middle of a large body of water, there’s little to no distractions, which is more conducive to reflection.

 If you think nature walks are not physically demanding enough, try running outdoors to up the ante.
 Running is marvelous for keeping fit.
 Regular running significantly improves your heart’s health.
 According to a study published in the Journal of the American College of Cardiology, running five minutes every day could lengthen your life by a few years.